Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 It's important to pay attention to any changes in your vision and find care quickly.
 Seek immediate medical attention if you suddenly have floaters, flashes or reduced vision.
 These are warning signs of potentially serious retinal disease.

-Retinal diseases can be related to aging, diabetes or other diseases, trauma to the eye, or family history.
 To make a diagnosis, your ophthalmologist conducts a thorough eye exam and looks for abnormalities anywhere in the eye.

 The following tests may be done to determine the location and extent of the disease: